Powder metallurgy: Die pressing

+Shock consolidation

+Shock consolidation, or dynamic consolidation, is an experimental technique of consolidating powders using high pressure shock waves.
+This technique is useful for very large products, including those over 3000 tons and larger than 100 square inches.
+These are commonly produced by impacting the workpiece with an explosively accelerated plate.
+Despite being researched for a long time, the technique still has some problems in controllability and uniformity.
+However, it offers some valuable potential advantages.
+As an example, consolidation occurs so rapidly that metastable microstructures may be retained.

+Cold isostatic compaction

-Isostatic powder compacting is a mass-conserving shaping process.
-Fine metal particles are placed into a flexible mould and then high fluid pressure is applied to the mold, in contrast to the direct pressure applied by the die faces of a die pressing process.
-The resulting article is then sintered in a furnace which increases the strength of the part by bonding the metal particles.
-This manufacturing process produces very little scrap metal and can be used to make many different shapes.
-The tolerances that this process can achieve are very precise, ranging from +/- 0.008 inches (0.2 mm) for axial dimensions and +/- 0.020 inches (0.5 mm) for radial dimensions.
+Isostatic powder compacting is an alternate method of powder compaction.
+In cold isostatic compaction, fine metal particles are placed into a flexible mould, which is then immersed in a high-pressure gas or liquid from all directions (isostatic).
+After sintering, this manufacturing process produces very little scrap metal and can be used to make many different shapes.
+The tolerances that this process can achieve in combination with sintering are very precise, ranging from +/- 0.008 inches (0.2 mm) for axial dimensions and +/- 0.020 inches (0.5 mm) for radial dimensions.
 This is the most efficient type of powder compacting (the following subcategories are also from this reference).
-This operation is generally only applicable on small production quantities, although the cost of a mold much lower than that of pressing dies it is generally not reusable and the production time is much longer.
+This operation is generally only applicable on small production quantities, and although the cost of a mold is much lower than that of pressing dies, it is generally not reusable and the production time is much longer.
+Production rates are usually very low, but parts weighing up to 100 pounds can be effectively compacted.
+Because pressure is applied from all directions, lower compaction pressures are required to produce higher densities of powder in the end product.

 Compacting pressures range from 15000 psi to 40000 psi for most metals and approximately 2000 psi to 10000 psi for non-metals.
 The density of isostatic compacted parts is 5% to 10% higher than with other powder metallurgy processes.
+Typical workpiece sizes range from 0.25 in to 0.75 in thick and 0.5 in to 10 in long.
+It is possible to compact workpieces that are between 0.0625 in and 5 in thick and 0.0625 in to 40 in long.